 List of Orthodontist Aide Colleges

 The road to becoming an orthodontist aide, more commonly known as an orthodontic assistant, typically begins with completion of a diploma, certificate or associate degree program in dental assisting.
-Graduates who hope to earn national certification as an orthodontic assistant will need to gain additional education or experience in an orthodontic setting.
+Read on to find out what you should consider when choosing an orthodontist aide program and view some programs available at schools in the U.S.

 How to Select an Orthodontist Aide College